The Well-Realized Book

 Limited to 12 participants.

 This workshop takes place at Maine Studio Works in the heart of the East Bayside neighborhood of Portland, Maine.
-Attendees will have access to our partner The Bakery Collective, a self-service darkroom and digital imaging facility with state of the art analog and digital facilities located near Woodford’s Corner.
-Each participant will have 24/7 access to the lab and use the darkroom, computer, scanner and printer.
+Attendees will have access to additional offerings for on location printing and darkroom services provided by partner The Bakery Collective.

 This five-day, studio-based workshop in Portland, Maine with acclaimed photographic bookmaker Christian Patterson focuses on the often complex process of photographic bookmaking and the art of visual structure.
 Participants should arrive with photographic projects in development, and are strongly encouraged to bring work with some conceptual and narrative grounding.
 They should also be prepared to experiment with new approaches to editing, sequence, layout, and design.